 AN 101: Introduction to Anthropology (Dr. Celeste Marie Gagnon)

 Being Human is a complex interplay of our genetics and society, which becomes expressed in our biology and culture.
 In this Learning Community, we will examine the basic foundations of the fields of biology and anthropology by examining what makes us human.
 To this end, we explore the molecular and evolutionary bases of life.
 In addition, we will investigate how genetic and environment interact to create individuals and how individuals come together to form households, communities, and society.
 To explore these connections and see how humans are bio-cultural beings, we will complete a number of field and community based experiences focused on issues of diet and health.

 GOV 205: Urban Politics (Dr. Abraham Unger)

-SO 103(D): American Society and Its Social Problems (Dr. John Esser)
+SO 103: American Society and Its Social Problems (Dr. John Esser)

 This Learning Community explores the historical development of urban politics within a broader American social context characterized by race, gender, class, religious, and ethnic distinctions.
 It emphasizes the political and economic development of American cities and the intersection of public and private interests in urban policy-making, with a special focus on New York City.
 Students will conduct fieldwork around economic development issues in the St. George and Port Richmond communities.
 Past projects have included simulated grant proposals and policy papers after time spent visiting these neighborhoods and interviewing community leaders.

-MU 245: Music in the Theater (Dr. David Schulenberg)
+MU 102: Introduction to Music (Dr. David Schulenberg)